LaunchCodeEducation/liftoff-assignments/README.md

 I got this idea when using my own bank's app and saw how clustered and un-friendly the user interface was.
 There were also features there that they average bank customer would not use (such as advanced analytics and investment features).

 ### Features
-<b>1.
-Create new monthly budget</b> - Create a new monthly budget, add budget categories, and set initial balances for each category.
+**1. Create new monthly budget** - Create a new monthly budget, add budget categories, and set initial balances for each category.
-<b>2.
-Enter transactions</b> -
+**2. Enter transactions** -
 ### Technologies
 Include Technologies here